-- A-B. [No change] - C. Changes.
-Changes may be made to the site that are in conformance with the development standards of the base zone, overlay zone, plan district or other development standards that apply to the site as follows: - 1.
-Changes that bring the site closer to conformance are allowed-; - 2.
-Changes that do not take the site further out of conformance are allowed; and - 3.
-Proposed changes that are not in conformance or do not move closer to conformance, are subject to the adjustment process unless prohibited.
+- A-B. [No change] - C. Changes. - Changes may be made to the site that do not alter are in conformance with the nonconforming development are allowedstandards of the base zone, overlay zone, plan district or other development standards that apply to the site. - 2.
+Changes to the nonconforming development are allowed as follows; - a.
+Changes that bring the sitenonconforming development closer to conformance are allowed.; and - b.
+Proposed cChanges to the nonconforming development that are not in conformance or do not move it closer to conformance, are subject to the adjustment process unless prohibited.